Daddy-Ji/IvaSms-api/README.md

 ⚠️ Important Notice <img src="https://img.shields.io/badge/LIVE-🔥-red?style=for-the-badge" />

 🚫 Do not re-upload this repository to GitHub!
-If you want to use it, please fork it and give credit to @ArslanMD Official.
+If you want to use it, please fork it and give credit to @Daddy-Ji.

 > 🧠 Respect the creator.
 Support the original work. 💪